This Friday, I’m flying to Ho Chi Minh city and travelling to My Tho for my friend Nguyen’s wedding.

 It was a complete mess.
 Instead of being assigned to real lectures, they expected me to take random classes for the students who were there to learn about the Chinese language and culture.
 Eventually, I sorted out half of the problem and had to solve the rest of the problem by taking extra modules back in Singapore.

 But thank to the mess, I met Nguyen.
 I took a totally random class on singing and met her there.
 She was extroverted and joked with the teacher a lot.
-I was (and still is) quite the opposite.
+I’m quite the opposite.

 At the end of the class, I invited myself to her dinner.
 She graciously accepted my self-invite.